Morozzzko/Morozzzko.github.io/_drafts/service-objects-part-1.md

 Service objects nudge us to to the latter – extract the logic into a function or a procedure.
 Except, we're using classes and objects instead of "real" functions.
 Hence the name "service objects".

-It's not a silver bullet by any chance, but it's a nice tool which you can combine with other approches to build better sofware.
+It's not a silver bullet by any chance, but it's a nice tool which you can combine with other approaches to build better software.

 # What they look like